 Any English medium primary or secondary school, or FE College that is committed to improving their use of assessment as a tool to support teaching and learning

-You can now book your place for the next Assessment Lead Programme cohort, which starts on January 10, 2018.
-Registrations close on December 15 at 23:59.
+Great news!
+You can now book your place for the next Assessment Lead Programme cohort, which starts on April 18, 2018.
+Registrations close on April 4 at 23:59.